-I am a WiSE Gabilan Assistant Professor, an Assistant Professor of Industrial & Systems Engineering and Computer Science at the University of Southern California, and an Associate Director of the CAIS Center for Artificial Intelligence in Society.
+I am an Associate Professor of Industrial & Systems Engineering and Computer Science at the University of Southern California, and a Co-Director of the CAIS Center for Artificial Intelligence in Society.
+I hold a Viterbi Early Career Chair in Engineering and before that held a WiSE Gabilan Assistant Professorship.
 Prior to joining USC, I was a lecturer in the Operations Research and Statistics Group at the MIT Sloan School of Management, and a postdoctoral research associate in the Operations Research Center at MIT.
 I hold a PhD degree in Operations Research and an MEng degree in Electrical & Electronic Engineering, both from Imperial College London.

 I am a recipient of the NSF CAREER award and the USC Viterbi Junior Research Award and, jointly with my students, earned the INFORMS Diversity, Equity, and Inclusion Ambassador Program Award.
 My students have earned prestigious awards, including the NSF GRFP and the USC Discovery Scholar Prize.

-Since 2019, I am serving as a member of the ad hoc INFORMS AI Strategy Advisory Committee.
-I am an elected member of the Committee on Stochastic Programming (COSP), the governing body of the Stochastic Programming Society.
-I am also the VP of Communications for the Section on Public Sector OR (PSOR) at INFORMS.
+Since 2023, I am serving as Chair of the Committee on Stochastic Programming (COSP), the governing body of the Stochastic Programming Society.
+In the past, I have served as member of COSP, as member of the ad hoc INFORMS AI Strategy Advisory Committee, and as VP of Communications for the Section on Public Sector OR (PSOR) at INFORMS.
 I am an Associate Editor for Computational Management Science and for Operations Research Letters.

 My research is supported by the National Science Foundation, by the Hilton Foundation, by the Home for Good Foundation, by the Homeless Policy Research Institute, by the U.S. Army Research Laboratory's Army Research Office, by Schmidt Futures, by the METRANS Transportation Center, and by the Zumberge Diversity & Inclusion Grant Program at USC, among others.